-Our BA (Hons) Working with Children, Young People and Families programme has at its heart a strong commitment to social justice and equalities.
+Our BA (Hons) Working with Children, Young People and Families course has at its heart a strong commitment to social justice and equalities.
 We will provide you with a range of teaching and learning experiences to build on your existing skills and motivation so that you can contribute to a changing society, particularly with services who work with, or for, vulnerable children, young people and their families.

 The rights of children and young people, and a commitment to social justice are at the centre of what we believe, teach and research.